rishi-freshbooks/ruby_sdk/README.md

 ###REST API

-The SDK has three classes for the Aria Systems APIs AriaCoreRestClient, AriaAdmintoolsRestClient, and AriaObjectQueryRestClient.
-To use one instantiate it with a client no and auth key then use the call method with the method name and parameters.
+The SDK has three classes for the Aria Systems APIs: AriaCoreRestClient, AriaAdmintoolsRestClient, and AriaObjectQueryRestClient.
+To use one, instantiate it with a client no and auth key, then use the call method with the method name and parameters.

 ```ruby
 api = AriaCoreRestClient.new(CLIENT_NO, AUTH_KEY)